 This heater has a 200W output, suitable for aquariums of 50-60 gallons.

-This heater is available in wattages from 25W to 200W suitable for many aquarium sizes.
+This heater is available in wattages from 25W to 200W, suitable for many aquarium sizes.

 Betta Tank Filtration

-A filter is also needed because it has several benefits such as improving water quality, oxygenating the water, removing waste particles, and providing a habitat for beneficial bacteria.
+Filters are recommended and provide many benefits, such as improving water quality, oxygenating the water, removing waste particles, and providing a habitat for beneficial bacteria.

 Many filter options are available, from your standard filter to an under-gravel filter.

-Betta fish do not like strong currents so it is important to choose a filter that is correct for the size of your aquarium and has an adjustable flow.
+Betta fish don’t like strong currents, so choose a filter that is correct for the size of your aquarium and has an adjustable flow rate.

 TARARIUM Betta Fish Tank Filter 3 in 1 Filter & Air Pump for 1-15 Gallon Tank

 The Tararium is a great little sponge-style filter that sticks to the side of your tank with suckers and makes virtually no noise except the trickle of water.
 The filter has a removable rain-style outlet that is a neat feature and can help add extra oxygen to the tank.
 This filter can also double as an air pump with an added hose.
-This filter is suitable for aquariums up to 15 gallons.
+This filter is suitable for aquariums of up to 15 gallons.

 Aqueon Quietflow AT40 Internal Power Filter

-Aqueon is a well-known name in fish supplies and this filter demonstrates why.
+Aqueon is a well-known name in fish supplies, and this filter demonstrates why.

-With a 3 stage filtration system that uses removable and replaceable carbon cartridges and a course media sponge for extra filtration, the Quietflow AT40 does a great job of keeping your tank water clean, and odor-free, removing nitrates and ammonia.
+With a 3 stage filtration system that uses removable and replaceable carbon cartridges and a course media sponge for extra filtration, the Quietflow AT40 does a great job of keeping your tank water clean and odor-free, removing nitrates and ammonia.

-This is the medium filter for up to 40 gallons with the AT10 suitable for smaller aquariums.
+This is the medium filter for up to 40 gallons, with the AT10 suitable for smaller aquariums.

 This filter uses suction cups or hooks to hang on the side of your tank.